Eye contact is effortless without emotional blocks

 Overall, I think it really worked!
 I'm excited to run more events like this.

-Also, if you’d like to be invited to my future events in San Francisco, hit “subscribe” on this page.
-(I may also run a few events in NYC soon.)
+If you’d like to be invited to my future events in San Francisco, hit “subscribe” on this page.

 Thanks to Leo, Shaul, Lika, Eliza, Jinny, and The SF Commons for making these events wonderful.
 Thanks to Stag Lynn, @42irrationalist, Richard Bartlett, and Kasra for help editing this post.